aptuitiv/gmaps/docs/docs-src/api-reference/map-controls/location-control.md

 ## What it does, in order

 1. Starts the map watching with [locate()](/api-reference/map#locate), unless `autoLocate` is off.
-2. On the **first** fix: shows the marker, puts the control on the map, and moves the map if `centerOnFirstFind` is set.
+2. When the location is **first** found: shows the marker, puts the control on the map, and moves the map if `centerOnFirstFind` is set.
-3. On **later** fixes: moves the marker only.
+3. On **later** location updates: moves the marker only.
 The map is deliberately left alone, so it doesn't yank itself back while the user is panning.
 4. On an **error**: nothing appears.
 With the default `showWhenLocated` the control was never added, so a denied permission leaves no dead button on the map.

 ## Location control options